codevivi/cryptocurrencies-prices-over-time/README.md

 ## 📋 About

-⚡ Current branch - **aftersubmit** is my try to improve code and probably add functionality after **master** branch was submitted when applying for IBM internship.
+⚡ Current branch - **aftersubmit** is my try to improve code and probably add/modify functionality after **master** branch was submitted when applying for IBM internship.

 This is one page React application with functionality to search/select cryptocurrency and view it's prices over time.